cardano-foundation/CIPs/CIP-0001/README.md

 Category | Description
 ---      | ---
-Plutus   | Changes or additions to Plutus, following the process described in [CIP-0035][] Ledger   | For proposals regarding the Cardano ledger, following the process described in ?
+Plutus   | Changes or additions to Plutus, following the process described in [CIP-0035][] Ledger   | For proposals regarding the Cardano ledger, following the process described in [CIP-????][] TODO - fix when number is assigned
 Catalyst | For proposals affecting Project Catalyst or the Jörmungandr project, following the process described in ?

 #### Project Enlisting